Bengaluru Service Jam 2017 #GSJam

 Jams are completely voluntary, not for profit events, hosted by volunteers all around the world.
 Global Service Jam was initiated by Adam and Markus of WorkPlayExperience.

-Armed with a masters in Design Innovation from the Glasgow School of Art Liza is an indispensable member of our service design team.
-During her years in Glasgow she used design as a medium to engage with local communities and improve public services.
-She's published the research paper 'Well being beyond well made" in 2011.
+With a Masters in Design Innovation from the Glasgow School of Art, Liza leads Service Design and Brand Strategy at Icarus.
+During her years in Glasgow, she explored used design as a medium to engage with local communities and improve public services.
+Liza published the research paper 'Well being beyond well made" in 2011 and has hosted several Design Jams in Bangalore.